Quench spectroscopy for Lieb-Liniger bosons in the presence of harmonic trap

 \lettersection{Conclusion} In conclusion, we implement a quench spectroscopy for one dimensional Bose-Hubbard model in the presence of harmonic trap.
 We observe a spectral branch at the position predicted theoretically.
 In contrast to homogeneous system, the spectral is a broadened area rather than a sharp line due to the existence of the harmonic trap.
 And the spectral has a cutoff at $ka=\pi/2$ at the same time.
-We attribute these phenomenon to the additional excitations caused by the harmonic confinement.
+We attribute these phenomenon to the non-degenerate nearest-neighbor excitations caused by the harmonic confinement.
 Moreover, we study the performance of the quench spectroscopy and compare spectral visibility of various quenches.
 We can see an obvious distinction between the two phases, and we find that we can obtain a clearer spectrum when we perform an inverse quench with slightly larger quench amplitude.

-Our research verifies the validity of quench spectroscopy for detecting the excitation spectrum of many-body quantum phases with the presence of a potential confinement.
-In addition to BHM, it could also be applied to the research of other models, such as Bose glass phase in disordered~\cite{Smith_NP_2016} or quasiperiodic systems~\cite{gautier-2Dquasicrystal-2021,yao-boseglass-2020}, spreading of entanglement in long-range interacting systems~\cite{Schneider_PRR_2021}, and studies at higher dimensions~\cite{choi2016}.
+Our research verifies the validity of quench spectroscopy for detecting the excitation spectrum of many-body quantum phases of 1D ultracold bosons in optical lattice with the presence of a potential confinement.
+In addition to simulate confined 1D Bose-Hubbard Model , it could also potentially be applied to the research of other models, such as Bose glass phase in disordered~\cite{Smith_NP_2016}\cite{villa2021a}\cite{villa2021b} or quasiperiodic systems~\cite{gautier-2Dquasicrystal-2021,yao-boseglass-2020}, dipolar XY model\cite{quench_XY_Science_Antoine_Browaeys}, quantum spin chain\cite{quench_quantum_spin_prb, Schneider_PRR_2021},and dissipative non-Hermitian quantum lattice models\cite{quench_dissipative_non_Hermitian}.

-\acknowledgments We thank Laurent Sanchez-Palencia and Botao Wang for helpful discussions.
-This research was supported by the National Key Research and Development Program of China (Grants No. SQ2021YFA1400224, No. 2021YFA0718300), the National Natural Science Foundation of China (Grant No. 11920101004) and The Fundamental Research Funds for the Central Universities, Peking University.
+\lettersection{Acknowledgments} We thank Laurent Sanchez-Palencia and Botao Wang for helpful discussions.
+This research was supported by the National Key Research and Development Program of China (Grants No. SQ2021YFA1400224, No. 2021YFA0718300, No. 2021YFA1400900), the National Natural Science Foundation of China (Grant No. 11920101004) and The Fundamental Research Funds for the Central Universities, Peking University.

+\lettersection{Data availability} The data that support the findings of this article are openly available at \cite{dataset}.

 {S\arabic{equation}} {S\arabic{figure}} {S\arabic{section}} \onecolumngrid